 Set aside the questionable intent of the decidedly tone-deaf tweet; and, legally, Gab did not do anything wrong.
 Contrary to popular belief, there is no hate speech exception to the First Amendment.
 The Supreme Court reaffirmed this in 2017 in Matal vs. Tal, deciding, “Speech that demeans on the basis of race, ethnicity, gender, religion, age, disability, or any other similar ground is hateful…the proudest boast of our free speech jurisprudence is that we protect the freedom to express ‘the thought that we hate.'”
 Despite this, many people are calling for the permanent removal of the site, as Wired points out, “Momentary political rage can blind people into abandoning sacred values.”

 However, the internet inarguably contributes to the creation of extremists, as we have seen in the case of terrorists, rapists, school shooters, and now the synagogue shooter in Pittsburgh.
-Sites like Gab allows users to easily find other people who share their most extreme viewpoints, inevitably normalizing disturbing rhetoric the user may have otherwise suppressed or self-corrected in time.
+Sites like Gab allow users to easily find other people who share their most extreme viewpoints, inevitably normalizing disturbing rhetoric the user may have otherwise suppressed or self-corrected in time.
 Therefore, sites like Gab become polarizing spaces that can help to sew the kinds of ideas that lead to violent acts.
-But, if there's no legal action to be taken against a site like Gab without damaging free speech, what can be done?
+But, if there’s no legal action to be taken against a site like Gab without damaging free speech, what can be done?

 GAB Logo